saturneric/GpgFrontend/README.md

 GpgFrontend supports new features of OpenPGP.

-**Notice:** GpgFrontend does not provide an embedded [gnupg](https://gnupg.org/) binary library and needs to be installed by the user. **This is to ensure safety and avoid code or binary files being implanted in the backdoor during the delivery process.**
+**Notice:** GpgFrontend does not provide an embedded [gnupg](https://gnupg.org/) binary library and needs to be installed by the user. **This is to ensure safety and avoid code or binary files involved in encryption and decryption being implanted in the backdoor during the delivery process.**

 [>> Quick Start](#quick-start)